google/ground-android/ground/src/main/java/com/google/android/ground/ui/map/gms/tcog/README.md

-# Tiled cloud-optimized GeoTIFFs (TCOGs)
+# Tiled cloud optimized GeoTIFFs (TCOGs)

-This package supports real-time and batch download and rendering of image tiles defined in a collection of specialized [cloud-optimized GeoTIFFs](http://cogeo.org) hosted in Google Cloud Storage or other HTTP file server.
+This package supports real-time and batch download and rendering of image tiles defined in a collection of specialized [cloud optimized GeoTIFFs](http://cogeo.org) hosted in Google Cloud Storage or other HTTP file server.

 The package supports a narrow subset of the COG spec and requires collections of COG to be structured according to specific rules.
 For convenience, we'll call such file collections "tiled COG" or "TCOG" collections.